 Add the dairy.
 Add the hot butter to the potatoes, gently stirring with a wooden spoon or spatula to incorporate.
 When all the butter is absorbed, add the hot half-and-half.
 It will seem soupy at first, but the potatoes will gradually absorb the liquid and turn into a creamy mixture.

 Taste, garnish, and serve.
-Taste your potatoes and add more salt as needed.
+Taste and season with more salt as needed.
 This is also a good time to add pepper if using.
 Spoon into your serving dish and top with optional garnishes, such as a pat of butter or some chopped chives.

 Make ahead: You can make your potatoes in advance of serving.
 If it's just an hour or so, leave them in the pot you mashed them in and don't garnish yet.
 Place the pot in a large pan of gently simmering water to keep warm.
 If they've been refrigerated, the best way to reheat them is to place them in a low oven, covered, for 20 to 30 minutes.
 Reheated mashed potatoes are often drier and may need additional (warmed!) dairy to bring them back to their creaminess.
 This post has some great tips on reheating mashed potatoes.